brusznicki/multi-user-blog/README.md

 ### Other stuff you should know

 1. See [app.yaml](https://github.com/brusznicki/multi-user-blog/blob/master/app.yaml) for more configuration details
-1. The front end here is a bit of an afterthought.
-Most of the markup and styling is done with [Twitter Boostrap](http://www.getbootstrap.com)'s grid system and base styles.
+2. The front end here is a bit of an afterthought.
+The markup and styling are done with [Twitter Boostrap](http://www.getbootstrap.com)'s grid system and base styles.
+3. We use [Jinja2](http://jinja.pocoo.org/docs/2.9/) templates to quickly build our views.
-2. We chose the DB vs. NDB client library because that's what was used in the Udacity 253.
+4. We chose the DB vs. NDB client library because that's what was used in the Udacity 253.
 [This page](https://cloud.google.com/appengine/docs/standard/python/ndb/db_to_ndb) would be helpful when converting to NDB.
-3. Our production datastore and server had trouble until we created an [index.yaml](https://github.com/brusznicki/multi-user-blog/blob/master/index.yaml).
+5. Our production datastore and server had trouble until we created an [index.yaml](https://github.com/brusznicki/multi-user-blog/blob/master/index.yaml).
 If your server is mysteriously failing check your [logs](https://cloud.google.com/appengine/docs/standard/python/logs/)

 # Caveats